guruk05/Collider-Game/README.md

 # Game
-A simple Game developed using JavaScript
+A simple Game developed using Canvas .